hdtodd/omnisensor_433/README.md

     *  *Don't change the signal timing.*
     *  In `main()`, change the code to use the names of the data fields your sensor(s) are supplying and provide reasonable values for those sensor readings (be sure to include negative values if those are possible sensor readings);  change the invocation of `om` pack/unpack procedures to use your sensor data field names.
 9. Compile and run your prototype C++ program (you may need `-std=c++11` as a C++ compiler option).
 10. You should see a detailed report on the data values you've encoded, the encoded message, the values as they've been decoded, the hexadecimal representation of the full 10-byte message, and the signal pulse/gap timings that `omni` will generate through the transmitter.
 Verify that the reported values match what you intended to send.
-If necessary, calculate by hand to confirm that the message that would be transmitted contains the data you intended to transmit.
 The message format, in nibbles, is:
 ```
      fi dd dd dd dd dd dd dd dd cc
 where